zhangxin840/centerImage/README.md

 centerImage
 ===========

-jQuery plugin to auto resize image for picture background and responsive web design.
+jQuery plugin to auto resize and position image for picture background and responsive web design.

 #### Features: